marjoleinF/pre/README.md

 #> 13.186533  1.200747
 ```

 The results provide the mean squared error (MSE) and mean absolute error (MAE) with their respective standard errors.
 The cross-validated predictions, which can be used to compute alternative estimates of predictive accuracy, are saved in `airq.cv$cvpreds`.
+The folds to which observations were assigned as saved in `airq.cv$foldids`.

 We can assess the presence of input variable interactions using the `interact()` and `bsnullinteract()` funtions: